Questions and answers on the hantavirus outbreak in a cruise ship

 Can Andes hantavirus spread between people?

 Andes hantavirus, which is involved in this outbreak, is found mainly in South America and is the only hantavirus that is known to spread between people.
-Nevertheless, such transmission is considered rare and typically requires close or prolonged contact with an infected person.
+Nevertheless, such transmission is considered rare and typically requires close or prolonged contact with person with the infection.

-How many people have been infected in this outbreak?
+How many people have contracted the virus in this outbreak?

 For the latest figures, check ECDC's page for this outbreak.